 - Python scripts that create slurm submission scripts and parse slurm log files. - Python script that compares one or more recipe runs to known good previous run(s). - Python script that creates the index.html and debug.html overview pages.

 Part IX

 Utilities

-This section provides information on tools that are useful when developing ESMValTool live in the esmvaltool/utils directory, while others can be installed. ng ESMValTool.
-Tools that are specific to alled using the usual package managers.
+This section provides information on tools that are useful when developing ESMValTool.
+Tools that are specific to ESMValTool live in the esmvaltool/utils directory, while others can be installed using the usual package managers.